Instructions for the Nonpoint Source Management Program Section 205(j) Grant Application

 - An authorized representative of the sponsoring organization must sign and date the original application and include his/her telephone number.

 Submit one (1) signed, original hard copy of the application AND submit one (1) electronic copy (via e-mail or CD) of the completed application.

 The electronic copy must be received by the end of the first month of a solicitation year.
 The signed, original hard copy of the application must be post-marked by this date.
 Applications with electronic copy received or postmarked after this date will not reviewed.

-If you have questions or need more information about the program, contact: Doug Campbell, (317) 308-3369.
-E-mail a copy of the completed application to "NPSGRANTS at idem.IN.gov".
+If you have questions or need more information about the program, contact the Office of Qater Quality Watershed Assessment and Planning Branch.
 Also, mail an original, signed and completed application to the Office of Water Quality NPS/TMDL Section.